 - A review of all medications that statin-treated patients are taking should be done at each clinical encounter and during transitions of care within a health system so that DDIs can be identified early, evaluated, and managed appropriately by implementing doses adjustments, changing to a safer statin medication, or discontinuing when needed.
 A thorough understanding of the pharmacokinetics of statins and other select medications that are often prescribed in combination is paramount in ensuring patient safety.

-Keywords: Amiodarone, Amlodipine, Atherosclerosis, Calcium Channel Blockers, Colchicine, Creatinine, Cyclosporine, Cytochrome P-450 CYP3A, Digoxin, Diltiazem, Drug Interactions, Dyslipidemias, Fenofibrate, Gemfibrozil, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Lovastatin, Metabolic Syndrome X, P-Glycoprotein, Patient Safety, Polyproteins, Pravastatin, Primary Prevention, Pravastatin, Simvastatin, Verapamil
+Keywords: Amiodarone, Amlodipine, Atherosclerosis, Calcium Channel Blockers, Colchicine, Creatinine, Cyclosporine, Cytochrome P-450 CYP3A, Digoxin, Diltiazem, Drug Interactions, Dyslipidemias, Fenofibrate, Gemfibrozil, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Lovastatin, Metabolic Syndrome, ATP Binding Cassette Transporter, Subfamily B, Member 1, Patient Safety, Polyproteins, Pravastatin, Primary Prevention, Pravastatin, Simvastatin, Verapamil

 < Back to Listings